inbo/tutorials/content/tutorials/qgis_forms/index.md

 This may have been your first steps to the QGIS Python console.
 Maybe your first steps in Python at all.

-I hope to have given you some directions of how to auto-construct custom forms with PyQGIS.
+I hope to have given you some directions of how to bake custom forms with PyQGIS.
 If you have a meaningful way to store your questionnaires, determination keys, and field data assembly structures, take it from here and bring them to QGIS.
 I mentioned the advantages above.

-You might use R to handle your GIS data, and only use Python for parsing it to QGIS.
+Or you might use R to handle your GIS data, and only use Python for parsing it to QGIS.
 And you could spin up a [QFieldCloud](https://qfield.cloud) for sync or a custom [PostGIS server](https://docs.qgis.org/3.40/en/docs/training_manual/spatial_databases/spatial_functions.html) as a data source.
 Finally, [QField](https://qfield.org) is an outstandig app, a highly optimized mobile phone interface to your QGIS projects.
-All of these are part of the "QGIS Matrix", and in this tutorial you got introduced to its Python foundation.
+All of these are part of the "QGIS Matrix", and this tutorial introduced the strange Python objects which turn all of the bits and bytes to something you can make sense of.

 As always, questions and feedback are welcome!